-Starting in 2013, researchers conducted a series of experiments in partnership with ONAS to study household demand for mechanized desludging services (Lipscomb and Schechter, 2018).
+Starting in 2013, researchers conducted a series of experiments in partnership with ONAS to study household demand for mechanized desludging services (Lipscomb and Schechter, 2018; Deutschmann et al., 2021b).
 These experiments included offering households fixed, subsidized prices to encourage adoption of mechanized desludging.
-About half of randomly-selected households were offered a subsidized price of about \$31 USD, which represented a significant discount over the baseline average market price of about \$45 USD.3 In order to use the subsidies, households needed to call the call center and request a desludging using the matching platform.
-Each household had two subsidized desludgings available to use in a twelve month period.
-The availability of these experimental subsidies ended in mid-2014.
+About half of randomly-selected households were offered a subsidized price of about \$34 USD, which represented a significant discount over the baseline average market price of about \$50 USD.8 In order to use the subsidies, households needed to call the call center and request a desludging using the matching platform.
+Each household had two subsidized desludgings available to use in a twelve month period starting from the date they were surveyed.
+The availability of these experimental subsidies ended by mid-2014.

 Key for this paper is the sampling strategy used to identify subsidized neighborhoods and comparable neighborhoods without any exposure to the experimental subsidies.
 The field team first mapped a set of grid points across the city, placed 200 meters apart, and assigned every other grid point for possible inclusion in the experimental sample (the "treated" grid points).
-The remaining grid points were held out for inclusion in a companion research project without any associated experiment.
-These two surveys used similar criteria to include or exclude particular grid points, and the final retained sample excludes areas connected
+The remaining grid points were held out for inclusion in a companion survey without any associated experiment.
+LS and the companion survey used similar criteria to include or exclude particular grid points, and the final retained sample excludes areas connected to the sewage network, highly flood-prone areas (in which household sanitation behavior is necessarily quite different), non-residential areas, and one small region of the city in which sampling was conducted differently for a different pilot experiment.
+Figure 1 illustrates the retained set of grid points which were included for each research project.
+I rely on the locations of these grid points to determine whether a particular area of the city was exposed to experimental subsidies.
+The surveys conducted with households near treated and non-treated grid points were distinct in time and relied on slightly different criteria for inclusion of a particular household, so I do not directly consider household characteristics from those surveys for my primary empirical strategy.9

-$^{^{3}}$ As Deutschmann et al. (2021b) describe, the other half of sampled households were offered subsidized prices of about \$43 USD, representing a small discount over the average price.
+8As Deutschmann et al. (2021b) describe, the other half of sampled households were offered subsidized prices of about \$48 USD, representing a small discount over the average price.
 Take-up at this price was much lower, although some households did call to redeem these discounts.
 In what follows, I refer simply to the experimental subsidies without distinguishing the prices.
 On average, in a given neighborhood five households received a "high" subsidy offer and five households received a "low" subsidy offer.
 In most neighborhoods, the number of high subsidy offers was between four and six.